 If you keep cutting your toenails too short, you may be at risk for ingrown toenails and painful skin infections.
 At Los Angeles Institute of Foot and Ankle Surgery, the experienced podiatrists offer treatment services to remove toenails that grow into your skin.
 They also teach you how to trim your nails correctly to lower your risk for additional ingrown toenail complications.
-Call the office in Burbank, Santa Clarita, or Northridge, California, to schedule an appointment for painful ingrown toenails or book an appointment online today!
+Call the office in Burbank, Santa Clarita, or Northridge, California, to schedule an appointment for painful ingrown toenails or book an appointment online today!request an appointment

 Ingrown toenails occur when the edge of your nail grows into the surrounding skin.
 When nails pierce the skin, it can cause pain and increase your risk for infection.

 Typically, ingrown toenails form when you trim your toenails too short or not straight across.
 You might also be at an increased risk for ingrown toenails because of:

 - Toe injuries